A guide to the Patent Box and how to qualify

 A more detailed description of the calculation required can be found on the HMRC’s How to claim Patent Box tax relief page.

-The changes introduced in 2016 have added to the complexity of the calculations, by introducing a requirement for every individual IP right, patented product or product family to be separately ‘streamed’ – meaning that a company with five patented products will need to carry out five separate calculations, allocating income and expenses to each – and also adding a new ‘Nexus Fraction’ to the calculations, in a bid to link the Patent Box benefit more closely to a company’s R&D activities.
-You can find out more details about the new Nexus Fraction calculations here.
+The latest changes to the Patent Box have added to the complexity of the calculations, by introducing a requirement for every individual IP right, patented product or product family to be separately ‘streamed’ – meaning that a company with five patented products will need to carry out five separate calculations, allocating income and expenses to each – and also adding a ‘Nexus Fraction’ to the calculations, in a move to link the Patent Box benefit more closely to the company’s R&D activities.
+You can find out more details about the Nexus Fraction calculations here.

 What to do next?